nickbarrie/Task-Management-API/README.md

     ```sh
     cd Task-Managment-API
     ```
-4. Create a `.env` file in the root of the project and add the following environment variables:
+4. Create a `.env` file in the root of the project and add the following environment variables (replace values as needed):
     ```
     PORT=5000
     MONGO_URI=mongodb://mongo:27017/task-manager-api
     RABBITMQ_URI=amqp://rabbitmq:5672
     NODE_ENV=run
+    SECRET_KEY=mySuperSecretKey123
     ```
 5. Start the application:
     ```